 Have fun with creating your baby registry!

-14 Great Online Stores For Your Baby Registry – and Counting!
+6 Online Stores For Your Baby Registry

 I guess Amazon is the crown jewel of baby registries.
 I am sure you know Amazon already, but do you know their Baby Registry?
-It has a lot of great benefits, such as a huge number of baby stuff to choose between (with reviews – I love Amazon for those!), 10% discount on purchased items, sweepstakes and more.
+It has a lot of great benefits, such as a huge number of baby stuff to choose between (with reviews – I love Amazon for those!), a 10% discount on purchased items, sweepstakes, and more.

 If you register to become an Amazon Prime member at the same time, there are additional benefits, such as up to 15% discount (instead of 10%) on anything bought from the baby registry, 20% on diapers, a welcome box (limited time offer) and a lot more!